ertrzyiks/golem0/docs/entity.md

 ### onThink

 Callback triggered when entity is supposed to think.
-Each entity will think once on first loop call and then always when scheduled with `setNextThink`.
+Each entity will think only when scheduled with `setNextThink`.

     virtual void onThink(long currentTime);